 “Conversation is the most common of all human social activities, and doing it well requires that we know what our conversation partners most want to hear,” psychological scientist Daniel T. Gilbert of Harvard University says in a release.
 “Speakers think listeners will most enjoy hearing stories about experiences that the listeners have not themselves had, but our studies suggest that speakers are wrong.”

-Researchers at Harvard and the University of Virginia conducted four related studies, all of which emanated from their anecdotal observations that conversations covering unrelatable topics often made the interlocutor feel “bored, confused, and underwhelmed.”
+Researchers at Harvard and the University of Virginia conducted four related studies for their paper.
+The studies emanated from their anecdotal observations that conversations covering unrelatable topics often made the interlocutor feel “bored, confused, and underwhelmed.”

-Researchers first measured conversational interest by putting participants into groups of three— one individual was to act as a speaker, while the other two were listeners.
+First, the authors measured conversational interest by putting participants into groups of three.
+One individual was to act as a speaker, while the other two were listeners.
 All of the speakers and some of the listeners would watch a video that the speaker would then describe.

 Contrary to the speakers’ expectations, the listeners were much more receptive to and engaged with the message conveyed by the speaker if they’d already seen the video.

 People more engaged in conversation when they’re already informed

 Even more captivating was a second study, which showed that listeners expected to be more engaged if they knew nothing of the coming story.
 Yet, in fact, the previously-examined phenomenon happened again: listeners hearing information that they already knew resulted in better engagement.
 Two additional studies would examine why this was the case.
 Researchers arrived at the conclusion that familiar stories were easier to understand, thus allowing the listener to further comprehend and ruminate over the information.

 Co-author Daniel T. Gilbert attributes the preference for being told familiar stories to average people being “fairly awful storytellers who leave out a lot of important information.”